carpentries/instructor-training/pages/03-motivation.md

 ---
-layout: lesson
+layout: page
-root: ..
-title: Motivation and Demotivation
+title: Instructor Training
+subtitle: Relevance and Empowerment
+minutes: 10
 ---
-## Relevance and Empowerment
+> ## Learning Objectives {.objectives}
+>
+> * FIXME

 Discussion of the practical implications of learning concepts brings us to our next big idea: